 After the early phases of drug testing are done, phase three of clinical trials begins.
 With this phase, the number of subjects changes—mounting to over a thousand.
 The way the drug is distributed is established, and researchers determine if the medication is effective.
 Phase three of the test is conducted all across the country.

-This is when randomized clinical trials are conducted.
+This is when are conducted.
 The test subjects are divided into groups at random, and scientists monitor the results to make a definitive conclusion about how effective the medication is compared to the standard treatment.
 The test group gets the new drug, and the control group gets the standard medication or a placebo.

 Phase three can last up to four years, and it’s the most difficult trial to design along with being the most expensive.